-- In regard to the IASB's proposal to require all entities to present in the statement of profit or loss a subtotal for operating profit or loss, EFRAG highlights that 'operating profit or loss' is one of the most used subtotals and currently there is lack of consistency on its use, labelling and definition.
-The subtotal 'operating profit or loss' also plays an important role in investment and analysis decisions. - Thus, EFRAG supports the IASB's proposal to require all entities to present "operating profit or loss" to reduce diversity in practice and improve comparability of financial statements.
+- 9 In regard to the IASB's proposal to require all entities to present in the statement of profit or loss a subtotal for operating profit or loss, EFRAG highlights that 'operating profit or loss' is one of the most used subtotals and currently there is lack of consistency in its use, labelling and definition.
+The subtotal 'operating profit or loss' also plays an important role in investment and financial analysis decisions. - 10 Thus, EFRAG supports the IASB's proposal to require all entities to present "operating profit or loss" to reduce diversity in practice and improve comparability of financial statements.